 Day care of pre-school age children will be ensured in municipal kindergartens, private kindergartens and by utilizing Day care of pre-school age children nanny services.
-In the municipal kindergartens the children will be admit to vacant positions according to wait–list and parents cover only feeding expenses.
+In the municipal kindergartens the children will be admitted to vacant positions according to a wait–list and parents will only cover feeding expenses.
 Utilizing of private kindergartens is based on tuition, but nanny services are paid services.

 5-7-year-old children have to participate in pre-school programmes provided by general education establishments or kindergartens as a part of the compulsory basic education.

 9-year single structure basic education is compulsory for all children from the age of 7.
 Pupils, who have received evaluation in all subjects of the compulsory education curriculum, national tests and examinations, receive a Certificate of the basic education and a statement of records that qualify them and serve as a screening criterion for admission for further education and training in secondary level educational programmes.

 The compulsory curriculum of 3-year general secondary schools is determined.
 A Certificate of the secondary education is awarded to all students, who have received a positive assessment in all subjects according to the chosen profile and the national examinations and a certificate of the passed centralized exams and their scores, providing the right to continue education in any higher-level education programme.